Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 ![past application](../assets/scenarios/scenario_1/past_appli_scenario1.png)

-So, you can click on the checkbox of the **XP2** firstly, in order to add it to your configuration.
+So, you can click on the checkbox of the **XP2** first, in order to add it to your configuration.
 Then you go to the form at the bottom of the page.

 Click on the select menu in order to display options, then select the **XP2** option.